Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 Memory Accounting is the process by which changes in Memory usage are attributed and charged to Users.

-This is a necessary feature of Convex to create the right incentives to utilise on-chain memory efficiently.
-Without a system of Memory Accounting, there would a be a risk of careless usage of Memory leading to ever-increasing size of the Global State (sometimes termed the "state growth problem" in Blockchains).
+This is a necessary feature of Convex to create the right incentives to utilize on-chain memory efficiently.
+Without a system of Memory Accounting, there would be a risk of careless usage of Memory leading to ever-increasing size of the Global State (sometimes termed the "state growth problem" in Blockchains).

 ## On-chain

 Data or code is considered to be "on-chain" if it is part of the current consensus state of the CVM.

-On-chain data is the *only* information that is visible to to the CVM.
+On-chain data is the *only* information that is visible to the CVM.
 It can be accessed and used by Actors, e.g. as part of the management of smart contracts and digital assets.

 As a general principle, on-chain data should be kept to the *absolute minimum necessary*.
 This is because: